techlab/jquery-smartwizard/CONTRIBUTING.md

 # Contributing

 ## How can I contribute?
-- Fix a bug found or already reported on the [GitHub Issues Tracker](https://github.com/techlab/SmartWizard/issues/).
+- Fix a bug you found or already reported on the [GitHub Issues Tracker](https://github.com/techlab/SmartWizard/issues/).
 - Add new features to the project.
 - Create new themes
 - Add new test cases.